-- Part A: The Hires Analysis, which considers the college's hiring practices (hires against applicants) - Part B: The Promotion Analysis, which considers the college's promotion practices (upgrades against total workforce); and - Part C: The Termination Analysis, which considers the college's attrition rate (terminations against total workforce)
+Part A: The Hires Analysis, which considers the college's hiring practices (hires against applicants)

+Part B: The Promotion Analysis, which considers the college's promotion practices (upgrades against total workforce); and

+Part C: The Termination Analysis, which considers the college's attrition rate (terminations against total workforce)

 The Hires Analysis showed no areas of concern.
-The overall Minority hiring rate was 8.0% (32 of 603 total applicants), this rate is up 0.3% from last year.
-York College hired 51 persons into permanent full-time positions and 32 of those individuals (62.7%) were minorities.
-In the analysis of Non-Minority vs. Minority new hires, there is only one group where Minority is the "Favored Group" this year, and that is the Faculty Group.
-Last year minorities were favored in 5 of the 7 groups.
+The overall Minority hiring rate was 9.0% (31 of 540 total applicants), this rate is up 1.0% from last year.
+York College hired 48 persons into permanent full-time positions and 31 of those individuals (64.6%) were minorities.
+In the analysis of Non-Minority vs. Minority new hires, there are two groups where Minority is the "Favored Group," they are the Technical/Paraprofessional and Service Maintenance Groups.
+Last year minorities were favored in only 1 group.
+In the Technical/Paraprofessional Group, of the 3 new hires - 1 was female and 3 were minority.
+Of the 51 applicants - 44 (86.3%) were minority and 13 (25.5%) were female.
+In the Service Maintenance Group of the 4 applicants - 1 was female and 4 were minority.

-The female hiring rate this year is 11.0%, which is up from last year's rate of 7.3%.
-Three areas in which males were the "Favored Group" were Executive/Administration/Managerial, Professional / Non-Faculty and Skilled Trades.
-In the Executive /Administration/ Managerial group, of the 4 new hires - 2 were females, and one was a male Hispanic.
-Of the 108 applicants that applied for positions, 66 (61.1%) were female.
-In the Skilled Trades there were 32 applicants, all were male.
-A change in "Favored Group" this year is the inclusion of Professional / Non-Faculty which replaced Service Maintenance.
-Of the 8 hires in that group, 5 were female, and of the 129 applicants, 101 were female (78.3%).
+The female hiring rate this year is 9.1%, which is down from last year's rate of 11.0%.
+There were 2 areas in which females were the "Favored Group."
+They were Faculty and Technical/Paraprofessional.
+In the Faculty group, of the 18 new hires - 10 were females and 8 were minority.
+Of the 211 applicants that applied for positions, 110 (52.1%) were female.
+In the Technical/Paraprofessional Group, of the 3 new hires - 1 was female and 3 were minority.
+Of the 51 applicants, 13 (25.5%) were female.